Bowie, Arizona: Information

-Bowie, Arizona gained attention when it was revealed that it was action icon John Rambo's hometown.
-This was first unveiled in Rambo: First Blood Part II and later elaborated on in Rambo III.
-In the film Rambo from 2008, Bowie was seen on screen for the first time, although the filming of that particular scene was actually done in Southern California.
-2019's Rambo: Last Blood took place entirely in Bowie and Mexico, though filming was not done in Arizona.

 Climate

 Bowie has a borderline semi-arid/desert climate (Köppen BSk/BWk/BSh/BWh) with very hot summers punctuated by monsoon rains, and mild, generally dry winters with cold nights.
 Typically there are 26.9 days topping 100 F and 119 days over 90 F, which only a few days with unusually heavy rain failing to top this mark during the summer.
 In the winter, there are typically 63.6 nights falling below freezing, with the all-time record low being 3 F on December 9, 1978 – though the dryness means only one day every three or four winters will fail to top freezing, and only 6.4 days per winter will not top 50 F. The average snowfall is 2.6 in, but the median is zero so that most winters do not have measurable falls, though 8.7 in fell in January 1978.